A simple quantum dot: numerical and variational solutions: Variational Wave function

 \section{Variational Wave function}

 It is clear from the previous sections that we have a very good handle on a complete and accurate solution for the bound ground state in the crossed trough geometry.
-However, the mode-matching method can be used to generate a very simple variational wave function, by truncating the sum in Eq.~(\ref{psiprimeodd}) at $N=1$, resulting in
+Moreover, the semi-analytic nature of the mode-matching method means it can be used to generate a very simple variational wave function.
+Truncating the sum in Eq.~(\ref{psiprimeodd}) at $N=1$ results in